 Otherwise, Phimai’s layout is fairly typical for a Khmer temple .
 Passing through the main entrance gate, visitors must walk through a wide open area before encountering another enclosure at the center of the temple.
 Inside of that are three traditional Khmer prasats, which represent different time periods and styles.
 But more on those shortly.

-There was also likely a wooden structure built over the central passageway that was likely there from the Khmer days.
+There was also likely a wooden structure built over the central passageway leading up to the main temple.

 The center point of the temple is a prasat with a gopura attached to the front entrance (learn more about Khmer architecture here).
 The style is similar to that of Angkor Wat and other temples from the era, including nearby Phnom Rung.
 As Phimai itself long outdates Angkor Wat, however, this must’ve been a later replacement of the original tower.